-Americans technically can’t travel to Cuba without restrictions yet.
+Americans can’t travel to Cuba simply for tourism.
 As a US citizen, you need to declare your reason for travel in the form of a general license.
 Don’t worry, you don’t need to apply for a license.
 It’s 'self-declared' and one of the categories is broad enough that just about anybody can claim them.

-Pick a Category: There are 12 categories to choose from, but the one that most people fit into is:
+Pick a Category: There are 11 categories to choose from (formerly 12 before the June 5, 2019 restrictions), but the one that most people fit into is:

 The most frequent circumstances where you'll be asked which category you chose are:

 Upon arrival at your casa particular

 At the immigrations counter coming back into the US.
 This is rare (~5% of the time), but possible and shouldn't be a worry.
 They'll ask, you tell them, and they'll send you on your merry way.

 State the same category throughout your entire trip, whenever asked.

 Create an Itinerary: As part of the license, you will need to prepare an itinerary showing what you plan to do on your trip and how it fulfills the terms of the license you selected.
 For example, if you are reporting your trip under Support for the Cuban People you will need to document interactions with locals and contributions to the local economy, such as staying in a casa particular.
 It’s very, very rare that anybody will ask for this, but going through immigration you’ll want to be prepared just in case.